-A. You simply need to have a caring, understanding attitude to young families who are experiencing difficulties.
+A. To be a home-visting volunteer, or to work with our family groups, you simply need to have a caring, understanding attitude to young families who are experiencing difficulties.
 We would also ask that you have some experience of working with children.

 Q. What is the commitment for Home-Start volunteers?

-A. You need to be able to offer to visit a family once a week for a few hours each time.
+A. For home-visiting volunteers, you need to be able to offer to visit a family once a week for a few hours each time.
 You will also need to attend a 25-hour prepatory course.

 Q. Can I volunteer on weekends or evenings?

 A. Absolutely!
 Our home-visiting/family group volunteers support families during working hours, but our other roles are hugely flexible and allow you to do your volunteering when it best suits you.
 If you would like to ask more, simply send us an enquiry and we will be in touch to have an informal chat.